Promoting, supporting and encouraging the study of the United States since 1955

 Barringer/Monticello Teacher Award to Attend the Monticello Teacher Institute (Charlottesville, Virginia)

-The British Association for American Studies (BAAS), in conjunction with the Thomas Jefferson Foundation (TJF) and the International Center for Jefferson Studies (ICJS), is delighted to announce the 2023 Barringer/Monticello Teacher Award.
-This award gives the opportunity for teachers based in the UK to attend the Monticello Summer Institute, a week-long immersive, professional development programme that provides educators the opportunity to research and learn at Monticello in Charlottesville, VA.
-The award comes with full funding, including return travel from the UK, accommodation and food (see below for more details about financial award).
+The Barringer/Monticello Teacher Award is a collaboration between BAAS, the Thomas Jefferson Foundation (TJF), and the International Center for Jefferson Studies (ICJS).
+Teachers based in the UK are invited to apply for an opportunity to attend the Monticello Summer Institute, a week-long immersive, professional development programme that provides educators the opportunity to research and learn at Monticello in Charlottesville, VA.

-During one week (either 7-12 July or 21-26 July, 2024), a small group of highly-motivated teachers from across the US and the world go on special tours, have discussions with leading Jefferson scholars and collaborate with fellow educators on topics related to Jefferson and the legacies of slavery in America.
+The Monticello Summer Institute (summer 2025, exact dates TBC) is an intensive, one-week institute during which a small group of highly-motivated teachers from across the US and the world go on special tours, have discussions with leading Jefferson scholars and collaborate with fellow educators on topics related to Jefferson and the legacies of slavery in America.
 Teachers walk out of Monticello with new classroom materials, lesson plans and related materials, as well as a network of similar-minded teachers, inspirational discussions about pedagogies, and first-hand experience visiting historically significant places.

 Some testimonies by teacher-participants: